Goosse/exports-and-reports/readme.txt

 Donate link: http://scottkclark.com/
 Tags: exports, reports, reporting, exporting, csv, tab, xml, json Requires at least: 3.0
-Tested up to: 3.2.1
+Tested up to: 3.4.2
-Stable tag: 0.5.1
+Stable tag: 0.5.2

-THIS IS A BETA VERSION - Currently in development - Define custom exports / reports for users by creating each export / report and defining the fields as well as custom MySQL queries to run.
+Define custom exports / reports for users, based off of any custom MySQL SELECT query you define.

 == Description ==

 **THIS IS A BETA VERSION - Currently in development**

-**OFFICIAL SUPPORT** - Exports and Reports - Support Forums: http://scottkclark.com/forums/exports-and-reports/

-Define custom Exports / Reports (using MySQL queries) for users by creating each export / report and defining the fields as well as custom MySQL queries to run.
+Define custom exports / reports for users, based off of any MySQL SELECT query you create.
+This plugin interacts with your SELECT query and does all the hard work for you: exporting, pagination, ordering, searching/filtering, and display formatting for you.

 All you do is install the plugin, create your Groups, create your Reports, and hand it off to your clients.
 Exportable reports in CSV, TSV, XML, JSON, and custom delimiter separated formats.